Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Both placement and removal of the Orbera gastric balloon require IV sedation.
 All anesthesia carries a certain amount of risk, but these types of procedures are performed routinely and safely in many different settings.
 The procedure takes under 30 minutes and is comparable to the removal of wisdom teeth or a colonoscopy.

-The Obalon balloon only requires IV sedation during removal.
-It is placed by the patient swallowing a small capsule attached to a thin tube.
-Therefore, any potential anesthesia risk is only a factor after completion of the program.
+Comparing this to other balloon procedures, in case you are worried about the anesthesia risks: the Obalon balloon only requires IV sedation during removal.
+For its placement, the patient simply swallows a small capsule attached to a thin tube.
+Therefore, any potential anesthesia risk is only a factor at the completion of the program, not at the start.